 To ensure inheritance and to define variables in a readable way, Commerce web stores use the KSS notation to define them.
 See Style Guide for details.

-Colors represent a large number of variables throughout SuiteCommerce Advanced.
+Colors represent a large number of variables throughout SuiteCommerce and SuiteCommerce Advanced.
 These are represented as primary colors, secondary colors, themes, messaging, links, and neutral shades.

 Neutral shades and theme colors are handled with a slight difference to other color definitions.
 Both neutral shades and theme color palettes use a shading scale from 1000 (dark) to 0 (light).

 For example, the BaseSassStyle module defines neutral shades in the following variables:

 #222426, which is a very dark gray.
 Commerce web stores declare other neutral shades as calculated percentages of the base.
 Therefore,